FranzZemen/re-data-type/ts-src/wiki.md

 text, followed by the abstracted [Scope](Scope) (provided by a Map), the inferred context any the optional [Execution Context](ExecutionContext).

-The DataTypeInferenceStackParser attempts to parse the Data Type, either because it is told which one to parse through the dataTypeRef, or by attempting each registered Data Type Parser in the inference order until one returns a value or no literal value is found.
+The DataTypeInferenceStackParser attempts to parse the ReDataType Type, either because it is told which one to parse through the dataTypeRef, or by attempting each registered ReDataType Type Parser in the inference order until one returns a value or no literal value is found.

-In this method, remaining input is the text where the literal value may start, the scope is ignored (see below), dataTypeRef may be undefined, but if provided forces parsing for that Data Type.
+In this method, remaining input is the text where the literal value may start, the scope is ignored (see below), dataTypeRef may be undefined, but if provided forces parsing for that ReDataType Type.

-It returns a tuple that contains the remaining text after parsing the value (which is the same as input if no literal value is found), followed by a sub-tuple which itself contains the parsed value and the inferred (or supplied) Data Type.
+It returns a tuple that contains the remaining text after parsing the value (which is the same as input if no literal value is found), followed by a sub-tuple which itself contains the parsed value and the inferred (or supplied) ReDataType Type.

 We mentioned the scope parameter is not used; it is an artifact that stems from DataTypeInferenceStackParser inheriting